mtoce/mtoce/README.md

-### Hey!
+### Hello!
 I'm Michael Toce, check out some of my projects and info below! 👋

 - 🔭 I’m currently working on ...
-Frontend Dev Apps created with ReactJS, NextJS, and TailwindCSS
+Frontend / Fullstack Apps created with ReactJS, NextJS, and TailwindCSS
 - 🌱 I’m currently learning ...
 ReactJS, NextJS & TailwindCSS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 By e-mail: mptoce@gmail.com